Events

 Act 48 Activity Hours

-Description of Activity: Tier #1 Session Full implementation of PA’s Integrated STEELS Academic Standards and revised PSSA Science Testing format will begin school year 2025-2026.
-In preparation for this 3-year roll out, we are offering a series of two workshop sessions.
+Tier #1 Session Full implementation of PA’s Integrated STEELS Academic Standards and revised PSSA Science Testing format will begin school year 2025-2026.
+In preparation for this transition, we are offering an immersive experience for the look and feel of the shift in science pedagogy for all administrators and educators.
+Take away practices and protocols to begin implementing in your classroom or context the next day.

 More